* TVReviewland.com earns commissions on qualifying purchases made through affiliate links *

-Fortunately, this process does not have to be difficult or frustrating.
-A consumer who knows what he wants and how much he can afford to spend will never have a hard time buying a TV.
+A consumer who knows what they want and how much they can afford to spend will having an easy time buying a TV.

-To make the process easier, divide the buying process into seven main steps, namely:
+To make the process easier, let’s divide the buying process into seven main steps, namely:

 - Factors to consider when buying